hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/sort.md

 |Value|Definition|
 |:----|:---------|
-attr_name | The name by which the function will be invoked SORT  | Required dataset_name | The dataset to perform action on
+attr_name | The name by which the function will be invoked.
+SORT  | Required.
+dataset_name | The dataset to perform action on.
-\- | Optional, used when sorting descending /decreasing field(s) | field or fields for sort
+\- | Optional, used when sorting descending /decreasing field(s) | field or fields for sort.

 <br>